 The University of Texas Health Science Center School of DentistrySince its founding in 1905, the

-Students gain clinical skills in on-site clinics, at affiliated hospitals and through community outreach projects.
+Students gain clinical skills in on-site clinics, at affiliated hospitals and through community outreach.
 The school has affiliations with Ben Taub Hospital and Lyndon B. Johnson Hospital.
 As the only dental school in southeast Texas, it is a primary source of quality oral health care for low-income families, the traditionally underserved, and for patients with special needs and/or medical comorbidities.